 Colin Yearwood on How to Build Relationships and Generate Sales

 Colin Yearwood has been in Sales since 1998 and network marketing for over 17 years, and now helps others achieve success.
-Here’s his powerful story.
+Here is his powerful story in our exclusive interview.

 Thank you so much for this interview, Colin!
-I’m curious to know more about you, so let’s get started!
+I am curious to know more about you, so let’s get started!

 Where were you born and raised, what was childhood like, and what did you want to become when you grew up?

 I was born in Georgetown Guyana, and Brooklyn New York.
 Guyana is a small country in the northeast corner on the South American continent.
 A fun fact about Guyana, is we are the only native English speaking country in South America.